akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 * either **by associating the PIM with a DAM solution**: assets then come from this external solution,
 * or by creating these assets **directly in the PIM**.

 In the first case, assets are usually translated **directly in the DAM** software.
-As a result, **Julia doesn't need to translate her PIM assets** because this have already been done by the DAM teams.
+As a result, **Julia doesn't need to translate her PIM assets** because it has already been done by the DAM teams.

 In the second case, it makes more sense: like products, the metadata of the assets could have been created in a source locale and **Julia might want to translate them into other locales**.